BioContainers/workshops/README.md

   - MultiTools containers: Current approach and challenges.
   - Automatic creation of MultiTools Containers.
-  - Workflow dependency conversion to MuntiBioContainer.
+  - Workflow dependency conversion to MultiBioContainer.
   - Annotation/Storage of Multi-Containers.
   - Examples and Best Practices Guidelines for MultiTools containers.